On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

-{\bf Remark 10.} The maps $\hat{f}$ and $f$ cannot be conjugated by a $C^{1+bv}$ diffeomorphism, since one of them has vanishing asymptotic distortion and the other one does not.
+\begin{rem} The maps $\hat{f}$ and $f$ cannot be conjugated by a $C^{1+bv}$ diffeomorphism, since one of them has vanishing asymptotic distortion and the other one does not.
 A less obvious claim is that they are non $C^1$ conjugate, as we show below.
-The reader will find in \cite{EN} a more general result in this direction.
+The reader will find in \cite{EN} a more precise result in this direction.

 Assume that $h$ is a $C^1$ diffeomorphism satisfying $h \hat{f} h^{-1} = f$.
 Since $\hat{f} = f$ close to the endpoints, the germs of $h$ and $f$ at these endpoints commute.
 By Kopell's lemma (see \cite{libro}), if we denote by $\hat{f}^t$ the flow associated to $\hat{f}$, there exist $t_0,t_1$ such that, close to the origin (resp. close to $1$), one has $h = \hat{f}^{t_0}$ (resp. $h = \hat{f}^{t_1}$).
 If we change $h$ by $h (\hat{f}^{t_0})^{-1}$, we still have the conjugacy relation $\, h \hat{f} h^{-1} = f, \,$ but now we have that $h$ equals the identity close to the origin.
 Since $\hat{f}$ and $f$ coincide on $[0,a] \cup [g (a),1]$ and both have the same action on $b$, it is easy to check the following: